fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

-> Can you make a video where you show how you work with utility class driven development in css?

 > Do you think you could do a video on how to structure a typescript application with websockets properly?

 > Can you show how the BDD workflow works?